septentrio-gnss/SbfMixer/tutorial.md

 - `npm install my_folder_with_package_source`
 - `npm install @septentrio/node-red-sbf-mixer`
 - `npm uninstall <package_name>`
-- `npm publish --access public`: Update the package version in `package.json` before, only needed by Septentrio maintainer
+- Update the package version in `package.json` and then, publish the new version to npm using `npm publish --access public`